robertstass/chimerax_commands/README.md

 # Custom ChimeraX functions
 Commands to add extra functionality to ChimeraX.
+Installation instructions can be found at the end of this file.
 Written by Robert Stass, Bowden group, STRUBI/OPIC (2025)

 ## soft edge mask